 Dishes like this tomato salad, or the shrimp and grits with country ham, are what won Chef Chris Hastings the honor of 2012 James Beard Foundation’s Best Chef of the South title.
 He also beat Bobby Flay on Food Network’s Iron Chef America this past spring, which is pretty good bragging rights for any chef.

 There are award-winning chefs and restaurants throughout Alabama.
 During the 2012 “Year of Food” is an ideal time to discover such great finds as the tomato salad — or the farmer’s markets, wine trails, festivals and more celebrating Alabama’s culinary treasures.
-A fun brochure available online from the state is “100 dishes to eat in Alabama before you die,” available here in PDF format.
 There are also some great recipes for Alabama dishes — from classic Southern to innovative international cuisine.
 Click here to find the recipes and more information about “The Year of Food”.